2025 Solar Incentives Guide for West Allis, WI - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit applies to you, reach out to your local West Allis solar installers.
+More information about the new Inflation Reduction Act can be found here.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local West Allis solar installation company.

 State & Local Solar Incentives